-“That’s one important reason to develop close working relationships with nursing colleagues,” Dr. Vender added.
+“That’s one important reason to develop close working relationships with nursing colleagues,” added Dr. Vender, a Yale professor of medicine and special adviser to the chair.
 “An experienced nurse often knows far more than a junior resident, and often has better developed clinical instincts.
 It also would have allowed me to ask more questions rather than think I had to find all of the answers myself.”

-“During my residency, the times were different,” she noted.
+“During my residency, the times were different,” noted Dr. Gandhi, who earlier in her career served as chief clinical and safety officer at the Institute for Healthcare Improvement.
 “We weren’t necessarily encouraged to speak up when something seemed unsafe.
 I wish I had known from day one the importance of our voice, and how critical it is for anyone on the care team with a safety concern to speak up about it, regardless of rank.”

 “I did not feel as though I had anyone’s footsteps in which I wanted to follow,” she said.
 “This created a certain level of angst, but I would recommend residents take it a day at a time.
 Soon after this initial angst, I decided to navigate a new path in obesity medicine.
 As one of the first fellowship-trained physicians in the field, I am glad that I followed the parts of medicine that brought me joy.”

-“I wish someone would have given me a talk or lecture on how to manage my time and life—how to get more sleep and rest, and how to learn to be happy,” said Bennet Omalu, MD, MPH, a forensic pathologist who discovered chronic traumatic encephalopathy.
+“I wish someone would have given me a talk or lecture on how to manage my time and life—how to get more sleep and rest, and how to learn to be happy,” said Bennet Omalu, MD, MPH, a forensic pathologist who was awarded the AMA’s highest honor for his discovery of chronic traumatic encephalopathy.